 - Rubber tree

 Once you’ve selected your favorite houseplants and understand their light requirements, you’ll want to seek out the best places in your home to put them.
 Consider putting a fiddle leaf fig in a container next to a sofa.
-Or try a vintage-looking container with a dracaena next to your bed.
+Or try a unique container filled dracaena next to your bed.